marchof/three4j/README.md

 ### Encrypted File Messages

-Like images we can encrypt and send arbitrary files.
-But unlike images files are encrypted with a random key which is then transmitted the with the corresponding message.
-Also for files an optional preview image can be added which must be encrypted with the same key than the file.
-The Three4J API makes this process simple:
+We can encrypt and send arbitrary files.
+Files are encrypted with a random key which is then transmitted with the corresponding message.
+An optional preview image can be added which must be encrypted with the same key than the file:

 ```java
 byte[] file = Files.readAllBytes(Path.of("src/test/resources/document.pdf"));